metaparticle-io/sync/java/README.md

 you are done, you call `lock.unlock()` to release the lock.
 Locks have a TTL (time to live) so in the event of a failure, the lock will also be eventually lost.

+Locks implement the `java.util.concurrent.Lock` interface and are thus compatible with locks any where in a Java program.

 ### Deploying
-To deploy code using the `@metaparticle/sync` package, you need to also include a side-car that does the heavy lifting for the lock.
+To deploy code using the `io.metaparticle.sync` package, you need to also include a side-car that does the heavy lifting for the lock.
 Your code and the sidecar should both be package as containers and then deployed as a Kubernetes Pod.